Skip to content

 Free Image No Credit Needed Frosty Hay Free Image No Credit Needed Frosty Hay

-Whether your horse is kept in a field or stable, it’s important to pick their feet out at least once a day.
+Whether your horse is field kept, spends time in a stable or alternative methods of keeping, it’s important to pick their feet out at least once a day.
 This helps to prevent a build-up of bacteria in the hoof causing problems such as thrush.
 It also helps to remove any debris such as stones which could cause bruising to the sole.

 The chance of an abscess occurring can increase during winter as the hoof is continually expanding and contracting with weather conditions, potentially trapping in bacteria1.
 Signs of an abscess could include a sudden onset of severe lameness, or if an abscess has been forming over some time it may burst, often at the coronet band (where the top of the hoof wall meets the skin).
 If you’re concerned that your horse may have an abscess speak with your farrier or vet for advice.

 The formation of a snowball can be uncomfortable for your horse, as the pressure can cause bruising of the sensitive sole.
-There’s also a danger of the horse slipping and falling as they are forced to walk on an elevated and uneven surface.
+There’s also a danger of your horse slipping and falling as they’re forced to walk on an elevated and uneven surface.
 This could potentially cause strain to the tendons and ligaments.

 Removing these frozen masses can be difficult, however by taking the following precautions you can help prevent them forming:

-Hoof boots: These can be an option to keep the snow out and your horse’s feet dry.
+These can be an option to keep the snow out and your horse’s feet dry.
 Make sure the boots fit your horse correctly.
-Boots should be removed daily and monitored to make sure they are not causing any rubbing or soreness.
+Boots should be removed daily and monitored to make sure they’re not causing any rubbing or soreness.
 If your horse is shod, choose a boot that can be worn over shoes.

 References